Verity Marketing Agency Terms of Service

 Provide accurate, complete, and lawful business information;

-Confirm that all business locations, addresses, service areas, phone numbers, hours, categories, services,
+Confirm that all business locations, addresses, service areas, phone numbers, hours, categories, services, products, and claims are truthful and compliant;

-Provide timely access to relevant Google accounts, Business Profiles, emails, websites, photos, logos,
+Provide timely access to relevant Google accounts, Business Profiles, emails, websites, photos, logos, brand assets, and business records;

 Maintain ownership or appropriate authorization over the business and profile;

-Avoid granting Verity password access where a safer user, manager, owner, or role-based access option is
+Avoid granting Verity password access where a safer user, manager, owner, or role-based access option is available;

 Promptly review and approve profile content, review responses, posts, and other materials when requested;

-service area changes, phone number changes, website changes, or legal disputes affecting the profile;
+Notify Verity of business changes, location changes, ownership changes, rebrands, closures, moves, service area changes, phone number changes, website changes, or legal disputes affecting the profile;

-Not ask Verity to create fake reviews, incentivize reviews in violation of law or platform rules, suppress
+Not ask Verity to create fake reviews, incentivize reviews in violation of law or platform rules, suppress truthful reviews, impersonate customers, misrepresent the business, or engage in deceptive practices; and

 Cooperate with verification, reinstatement, support, or appeal processes when needed.